2023 Most Popular Anthropology Bachelor's Degree Schools in Montana

 The colleges and universities below are the most popular for anthropology majors pursuing a bachelor's degree.

-Our 2023 rankings named The University of Montana the most popular school in Montana for anthropology students working on their bachelor’s degree.
-Located in the small city of Missoula, UM is a public school with a fairly large student population.
+Our analysis found The University of Montana to be the most popular school for anthropology students who want to pursue a bachelor’s degree in Montana.
+Located in the city of Missoula, UM is a public college with a fairly large student population.

 Women make up 67% of the anthropology majors at the school.